songzhaozhe/dm/README.md

 ```
 python process_data.py
 ```
-If you have save your data to other directory, running:
+If you have saved your data to other directory, running:
 ```
 python process_data.py -dir yourpath
 ```